input-output-hk/atala-prism/prism-sdk/docs/src/main/paradox/modules/connector.md

-# Atala PRISM SDK - Connector
+# Connector

-To install the module:
+Use this code to install the Connector module:
 ```scala
 libraryDependencies += "io.iohk" %% "prism-connector" % "@VERSION@"
 ```

 ## Requests

-Atala PRISM Connector module provides the means to sign Connector requests, but first you need to instantiate `RequestAuthenticator` with `EC`:
+This module enables the signature of Connector requests, but first you need to instantiate `RequestAuthenticator` with `EC`:
 ```scala mdoc
 import io.iohk.atala.prism.connector.RequestAuthenticator
 import io.iohk.atala.prism.crypto.EC